rudejedi/docs-web/docs/my-website/config-my-website.md

 # How I configured my website

-After the website was created as given in this [page](create-build-deploy.md), I used the configurations as given below.
+After the website was created and deployed as given in this [page](create-build-deploy.md), I used the configurations as given below.

 More details are available at docusaurus [documentation](https://docusaurus.io/docs) site.